 Table of Contents

-- How Does a Fax Machine Work?
+- An Overview of How a Fax Machine Works

 - What Happens When You Receive a Fax?